loiccattani/html-video-automator/INSTALL.md

 - A *main* "HVA" server for the HTML Video Automator application (A powerful one).
 With:
   - Ruby 1.9.2 or later
   - Apache 2.2 with mod_rewrite and suEXEC properly configured
-  - ffmpeg 0.6.1 or later with these libs:
+  - ffmpeg 0.6.1 or later with the following libraries:
     - x264 latest snapshot
     - libfaac 1.28 or later
     - libvpx 0.9.6 or later